Jivanmukta: Advaita view

 Ādi Śankara explains that nothing can induce one to act who has no desire of his own to satisfy.
-The supreme limit of vairāgya ("non-attachment"), is the non-springing of vāsanās in respect of enjoyable objects; the non-springing of the sense of the "I" (in things which are the ānatman) is the extreme limit of bodhā ("awakening"), and the non-springing again of the modifications which have ceased is the extreme limit of Uparati ("abstinence").
-The jīvanmukta gains divine and infinite knowledge and has complete self-knowledge and Self-realization, a jīvanmukta by reason of his ever being Brahman, is freed from awareness of external objects and no longer aware of any difference between the inner ātman and Brahman and between Brahman and the world, he knows the he is same as Brahman and has an ever experiencing infinite consciousness.
+The supreme limit of Vairāgya ("non-attachment"), is the non-springing of Vāsanās in respect of enjoyable objects; the non-springing of the sense of the "I" (in things which are the Ānatman) is the extreme limit of bodhā ("awakening"), and the non-springing again of the modifications which have ceased is the extreme limit of Uparati ("abstinence").
+The Jīvanmukta, by reason of his ever being Brahman, is freed from awareness of external objects and is no longer aware of any difference between the inner ātman and Brahman, or between Brahman and the world.
+He knows that he is Brahman.
 "Vijnātabrahmatattvasya yathāpūrvam na samsrtih" – "there is no saṃsāra as before for one who has known Brahman".

-There are three kinds of prārabdha karma: Ichha ("personally desired"), anichhā ("without desire") and parechhā ("due to others' desire").
-For a self-realized person, a jīvanmukta, there is no ichhā-prārabdha but the two others, anichhāa and parechhā, remain, which even a jīvanmukta has to undergo.
-According to the Advaita school, for those of wisdom prārabdha is liquidated only by experience of its effects; sancita ("accumulated karmas") and āgami ("future karmas") are destroyed in the fire of jñāna ("knowledge").
+There are three kinds of Prārabdha Karma: Ichha ("personally desired"), Anichhā ("without desire") and Parechhā ("due to others' desire").
+For a self-realized person, a Jīvanmukta, there is no ichhā-prārabdha but the two others, anichhāa and parechhā, remain, which even a jīvanmukta has to undergo.
+According to the Advaita school, for those of wisdom, prārabdha is liquidated only by experience of its effects; sancita ("accumulated karmas") and āgami ("future karmas") are destroyed in the fire of Dñāna ("knowledge").

-The term parāmukti is commonly used to refer to final liberation, which occurs upon the death of the body of someone who has attained Jīvanmukti or Kaivalya during his or her lifetime.
-It implies the ultimate release of the soul (ātman) from saṃsāra and karma and merger of the ātman in Brahman.
-So when a jīvanmukta dies he becomes a paramukta.
-In the Hindu view, when an ordinary person dies and his physical body disintegrates, the person's unresolved karma causes his ātman to pass on to a new birth; and thus the kārmic inheritance is reborn in one of the many realms of samsāra.
-However, when a person attains jīvanmukti, he is liberated from kārmic rebirth.
-When such a person dies and his physical body disintegrates, his cycle of rebirth ends and he become one with Brahman.
-That person is said to have achieved parāmukti and become a parāmukta.
-Thus, a jīvanmukta has a body while a parāmukta is bodyless and pure.
-When a jīvanmukta attains the state of nirvikalpa samādhi then he or she can become a parāmukta by his or her own will.
-A jīvanmukta who has attained the state of nirvikalpa samādhi, will, at an appropriate time, consciously exit from their body and attain parāmukti.
-This act of consciously and intentionally leaving one's body is called as mahāsamādhi.